 Key points:

-• There are trade jobs that pay over $60,000 and have low barriers of entry.
+- Many trade jobs pay over $60,000 a year and have low barriers of entry.

-• Entry-level trade workers can gain experience through paid apprenticeships or other on-the-job training options.
+- Entry-level workers can break into high-earning trades through apprenticeships or on-the-job training.

-Trade jobs are careers that require specialized training, involve working with one's hands, and typically focus on a specific skill or craft.
-They exist in various industries, such as construction, manufacturing, transportation, and maintenance.
-There are also lesser-known careers that qualify as trade jobs, such as medical trades, cosmetic trades, and technical trades.
+Trade jobs are careers that require specialized training and skills (often working with one's hands), and exist in many different industries including construction, healthcare, manufacturing, and even tech.
+There are also lesser-known careers that qualify full under the trade job umbrella, such as culinary and cosmetic trades.

 Several trade jobs are also union jobs.
-Union jobs are positions in which workers are represented by a labor union, which is an organized group that negotiates wages, pay raises, benefits, and working conditions on behalf of its members.
+Union jobs are jobs where workers are represented by a labor union, which is an organized group that negotiates wages, pay raises, benefits, and working conditions on behalf of its members.
 Because of this, they tend to be some of the highest-paying jobs.

 ?

 According to Union Plus, Union workers make 30% more than non-union workers and 92% of union workers have job-related health coverage versus 68% of non-union workers.
-Many also have guaranteed pensions, which is extremely rare in today’s job market.
+Many also have guaranteed pensions, which is extremely rare in today’s job market and most often seen in high-paying government jobs.

-17 Highest-Paying Trade Jobs With Low Barriers of Entry
+20 Highest-Paying Trade Jobs With Increasing Demand (& Low Barriers of Entry)

-This list was put together using salary information from Glassdoor where you can also view open roles for each position.
-Job growth information was pulled from the Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics.
+This list was put together using salary information from Glassdoor, our Salary Database, and the Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics.

-All jobs below are listed from highest to lowest salaries.
 Keep in mind that the numbers below may change depending on your location.
-You may notice that the higher paying trades may include more education requirements such as completing accredited programs and obtaining licenses, but keep in mind that those may change depending on the company and state.
+You may notice that the higher paying trades may include more education requirements, such as completing accredited programs, apprenticeships, and obtaining licenses.
+Requirements may change depending on the company and state.

 Our Salary Database is another great resource for salary reporting.
 Thankfully, pay transparency laws and the salary transparency movement has allowed for easy access to that salary information.